dfreeman500/Hangman-Ressurected-Javascript/README.md

 ![Percentages](images/Percentages.png)

+Some Features:
+* Validation of user word length does not allow non numbers or numbers that don't correspond to a word in the word lists
+* Validation of user input for each text box only allows lower case letters

 Future Directions:
-* Add a game state option to undo guesses.
 * Have word lists stored on a server.
 APIs or user input could help detect non words or add words not on the list.
 This would move toward the goal of guessing all-and only all possible English words.
 Given the "junk" data in the large catch-all word list there would need to be a lot of work done.
-* Increase speed of retrieval
+* Increase speed of processing when using the larger word list down to 1 second or less
+ * Add a game state option to undo guesses which could  reduce the size of the word list per search